Institute of Public Finance Teaching Seminars Bachelor

 Prüfer Prof. Dr. Maximilian Todtenhaupt

-Ansprechpartner Lennard Zyska
+Ansprechpartner Dr. Lennard Zyska

 Gruppenarbeit und Themenvergabe